ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

-If you specify a subnet size as the first parameter of the  ``ipsubnet()`` filter, and the subnet size is **smaller than the current one**, you will get the number of subnets a given subnet can be split into
+If you specify a subnet size as the first parameter of the  ``ipsubnet()`` filter, and the subnet size is **smaller than the current one**, you will get the number of subnets a given subnet can be split into.

 .. code-block:: yaml+jinja